bnfour/md-mods/readme.md

 > The duration is approximate (defined as "the duration of the actual music file used") and does not include the "Music-Ready-Go!" intro.
 The "Full combo" outro _seems_ to be included though.

 ### Cache (ab)use (advanced; also useless)
-For technical reasons, it is possible to replace the song duration with an arbitrary string.
-Why though?

 <details>
-<summary>Details</summary>
+<summary>For technical reasons, it is possible to replace the song duration with an arbitrary string.
+Why though?</summary>

 This mod uses an external file to store the lengths of the songs obtained locally from the game data.
 This happens when new songs are added to the game and the mod's built in database becomes outdated.
 Usually, direct access to game data is avoided because it's a slow operation that slightly lags the game.
 When song's length is acquired locally, it's cached in an external file.